nuckcrews/ShoppingAgent/README.md

-# Shoppy Agent
+# Shopping Agent

-Find products you love.
+An AI Agent that helps you shop.

 ## Repository Setup